ironcore-dev/ironcore/docs/proposals/11-scheduling.md

 layer should assign a `Machine` on a `MachinePool` which can fulfill it.
 This proposal addresses the known limitations of the current implementation:
 - API changes needed to extend the scheduling if further resources should be considered
 - Available resources are attached to `Pools` and aggregated.
-In higher levels a correct decision can't be made.
+In higher levels a correct decision can't be made which means that `Machine`s are assigned to saturated `Pool`s.

 ### Goals